hall-n/hall-n.github.io/Thesis/Thesis.md

 - Literary works spread travel popularity
 	- #Fabricand-Person_2011 %%

-## Main Chapters (6300-7000 words)
+## Main Chapters

 ### Argument by Historians (Watkins, Blacker, Traganou)
 In much of the literature on travel during the Edo period there is an overall perception that the bakufu and daimyo held a position against pilgrimage, wishing to restrict unnecessary movement of the peasants ( #Kanzaki_1995, #Vaporis_2012, #Watkins_2008).
-While many of the historians that present this perspective do not elucidate on why the authorities would be adverse to this travel, a few have claimed that the bakufu and daimyo perceived pilgrimage to be a threat due to its negative social aspects.
+While many of the historians that present this perspective do not elucidate on why the authorities would be adverse to this travel, a few have stated that the bakufu and daimyo perceived pilgrimage to be a threat due to its negative social aspects.
 Traganou (2004) claims that pilgrimage meant abandoning one's occupation and was used as an escape from the restrictions Edo period society.
 %%She points out that this abandonment was reflected in the attire that the pilgrims wore; a white or sleeveless garment and sedge hat %%

 Similarly, Blacker (1984) #Blacker_1984  argues that undertaking such travel meant that farmers were neglecting their proper duty, thus the daimyo viewed pilgrimage as "frivolous, useless, extravagant and immoral" (ibid, 604).
 Though Blacker does admit that some daimyo did not object to pilgrimages which were undertaken during the idle part of the year, she nevertheless claims that the authorities saw this traveler as playing no useful part in human society and a threat to order and stability.
-In examining how Blacker views the pilgrim, however, reveals an image of a wandering mendicant who wishes to escape from the rules of society, an image that places considerable weight on only a single pilgrim architype, despite there being many reasons and situations surrounding pilgrimage.
-This antisocial element that both Traganou and Blacker claim to be the root of the authorities' concern is therefore not necessarily an element of all pilgrimages, as revealed in other research on pilgrims of the Kanto region (Ambros 2008) and <mark style="background: #FFF3A3A6;">from other regions (REF)</mark>.
+In examining how Blacker views the pilgrim reveals an image of a wandering mendicant who wishes to escape from the rules of society, an image that places considerable weight on only a single pilgrim architype, despite there being many reasons and situations surrounding pilgrimage.
+This antisocial element that both Traganou and Blacker claim to be the root of the authorities' concern is therefore not necessarily an element of all pilgrimages (Ambros 2008).

-%%
-However, while it may be argued that pilgrimage has anti-structural elements, it has also been argued that not all pilgrimages are of the same nature (Ambros 2008)

-the "harassing restrictions" imposed by daimyo were (blacker)
-%%

 **Economic**
 Other arguments that explain the authorities position against pilgrimage point to the negative economical factors that such travel brought.
 Traganou (2004) argues that pilgrimage could interfere with the farmer's agricultural production, to which both the bakufu and daimyo's finances were directly tied.
 In addition, some pilgrimages upset the local economies, "causing inflation of the prices of rice, straw, lodgings and other necessities" (ibid, 72).
 In contrast to this, however, is the argument that popular pilgrimage destinations often develop the infrastructures needed to deal with the influx of pilgrims as commercialism becomes a part of pilgrimage (Ambros 2008).